 Insurance fraud costs everyone, including employers, employees, providers of goods and services, and insurance companies.
 Learn more about workers' compensation fraud and how we can work together to prevent fraud.

 - Educate your employees about workers' compensation fraud and its consequences.
-Re-enforce that workers are the real victims of fraud.
-If your premiums are high, you can’t afford raises, bonuses and other incentives.
+Reinforce that workers are the real victims of fraud.
+If your premiums are high, you can’t afford raises, bonuses, and other incentives.

-- After an accident, refer the employee to your designated physician.
+- After an accident where an injury occurs, refer the employee to your designated physician.
 Avoid “doctor shopping” by using a WCF Insurance preferred provider who understands workers' compensation injuries.

-- Interview the injured employee for details of the accident.
+- Interview the injured employee for accident details.

-- Interview witnesses and obtain written statements.
-Pay attention to what other employees are saying to each other about the accident.
+- Interview witnesses and get written statements.
+Pay attention to what other employees say to each other about the accident.

 - Investigate the scene for facts that corroborate or contradict the employee’s account of the accident.

 - Enforce drug testing.
-It is important to have a policy in place that requires screening after an accident.
+It's important to have a policy in place that requires screening after an accident.

 - Watch for the red flags of possible fraud.
 Stay in close contact with your injured employee.
 Contact makes an employee feel valuable and promotes an early return to work.

 - Implement modified duty when possible.
 Bringing an employee back to work can reduce costs and increase communication.